Nicolas Rajsel

-Nicolas Rajsel (born 31 May 1993) is a Slovenian footballer who plays as a winger for Belgian club Dender.
+Nicolas Antoine Rajsel (born 31 May 1993) is a Slovenian professional footballer who plays as a winger for Belgian club Tubize-Braine.
+Born in France, Rajsel represented Slovenia at under-21 level.

 Career

-Club

 On 4 February 2020, Rajsel signed a one-and-a-half-year contract with Azerbaijani club Gabala FK.

 On 6 September 2021, Rajsel signed a one-year contract with Sabail.

+On 8 September 2024, after spending the previous two years at Dender, Rajsel joined Polish second-tier club Kotwica Kołobrzeg.

+On 6 February 2025, Rajsel moved to fellow I liga club Warta Poznań on a deal until the end of the season.

+In June 2025, Rajsel returned to Belgium to join third division side Tubize-Braine.